 Cephalophyllum spissum is a small succulent that forms compact clumps of short branches with pairs of fleshy, dark green leaves.
 The leaves are triangular in cross-section, markedly unequal in the young leaf pairs, and can grow up to 2.4 inches (6 cm) long.

-In the winter, the plant produces beautiful flowers with numerous narrow, pink to magenta petals.
-The flowers can reach up to 1.6 inches (4 cm) in diameter, and the petals are usually paler near the base.
-The fruits are 11- to 15-locular capsules and can reach up to 0.6 inches (1.5 cm) in diameter.
+In the winter, Cephalophyllum spissum produces beautiful flowers with numerous narrow, pink to magenta petals.
+The flowers can reach a diameter of 1.6 inches (4 cm), and the petals are usually paler near the base.
+The fruits are 11- to 15-locular capsules and can grow up to 0.6 inches (1.5 cm) in diameter.

 How to Grow and Care for Cephalophyllum spissum